Ptujec/LaunchBar/Todoist-Inbox/README.md

 You need an API-Token for this action, which you can find when you scroll all the way to the bottom in Todoists [integration settings](https://todoist.com/app/settings/integrations).
 You will be prompted to add it on the first run.

 Hit ⇧⏎ to get to the settings.
-You can change the API-Token, refresh preloaded data or turn off confirmation notifications.
+You can change the API-Token, refresh preloaded data (stored in ~/Library/Application Support/LaunchBar/Action Support) or turn off confirmation notifications.

 ## Download